anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

        * Applied review comments of Bill Atwood of 2024-05-21.
        * Clarify 'context payload' terminology (#49).
        * Use shorter and consistent term for Join Proxy (#58).
+       * Appendix A corrected to use latest JPY message format.
        * Author added.
        * Update reference RFC8366 to RFC8366bis.
        * Many editorial updates.